-There are two options by which students may complete their MA degree: The Thesis or Project Option.
+There are four M.A. options by which students may complete their master's degree: The Thesis or Project Option and the Integrative Seminar or Field Education Option.

 The Thesis Option or the Project Option - Students will take the initiative in selecting a topic.
 Once an interest has developed, they should consult with their academic advisor for assistance and initial supervision.
 The academic advisor will give an evaluation regarding the merit of the topic.
 The prospectus should then be developed under the guidance of the thesis or the project committee chair who is selected by the student.
 Upon completion of the prospectus, students should submit one copy with the signed committee signature sheet to the Office of the School Dean.